John Mellencamp: 2014–2018: Plain Spoken, Sad Clowns & Hillbillies and Other People's Stuff

-When debuting "Easy Target" on January 19, Mellencamp delivered insights into Sad Clowns & Hillbillies:

-"It's crazy the way it startedit was going to be a religious record.
-It started out like 'Look, lets go back and do an old country religious record.
-We'll try to write songs that sound like those songs, but they'll be new.'
-And then it just kept evolving and evolving and evolving, and the songs that she was bringing and the songs that I was bringingthey weren't so religious.
-I write a lot of sad songs, so it's like Sad Clowns & Hillbilliesthat's where it came from."

 In addition to his work on Sad Clowns & Hillbillies, Mellencamp wrote the title song to the 2017 American war movie The Yellow Birds, which was released on June 15, 2018, by Saban Films.

 On February 1, 2018, Netflix began streaming a concert that took place on October 25, 2016, at the Chicago Theatre as part of Mellencamp's Plain Spoken Tour.
 The 80-minute film is more of a documentary than a true concert film, as Mellencamp narrates the entire presentation with stories about his childhood, his early days in music, his relationship with his family, the music business and many more topics.

 Mellencamp released a compilation album of cover songs titled Other People's Stuff on December 7, 2018.
-He began a 39-date theater tour in February 2019, dubbed "The John Mellencamp Show", that concluded April 30, 2019, in Albuquerque, New Mexico.
+He began a 39-date theater tour in February 2019, dubbed "The John Mellencamp Show," that concluded April 30, 2019, in Albuquerque, New Mexico.